tentenponce/flutter_google_map_issue/README.md

 ## Replication Steps

-> Note: Make sure you are using Flutter version 3.27.x.
+> Note: Make sure you are using Flutter version 3.27.x (or 3.29.0).
 Otherwise, the issue will not happen.

 - Fling the map anywhere
 - Before the map stops, click the floating action button to navigate on a different screen